Inferring the neutron star maximum mass and lower mass gap in neutron star-black hole systems with spin: Conclusion

 In our analysis and projections for the future, we have made several simplifying assumptions.
-In order to focus only on the NSBH section of the compact binary mass distribution, we have assumed that NSBH systems can be confidently distinguished from BBH systems.
-In reality, the classification of events is uncertain, especially without prior knowledge of the mass distribution, and future population analyses should model the entire compact binary mass distribution as in~\citet{2017MNRAS.465.3254M,2020ApJ...899L...8F,2021arXiv211103498F}.
+In order to focus only on the NSBH section of the compact binary mass distribution, we have assumed that NSBH systems can be confidently distinguished from BBH systems, \reply{and implemented models using definite source classifications for events}.
+In reality, the classification of events is uncertain, especially without prior knowledge of the mass distribution.
+Future population analyses should jointly model the entire compact binary mass distribution as in\reply{~\citet{2017MNRAS.465.3254M,2020ApJ...899L...8F,2021arXiv211103498F}, and \citet{2019MNRAS.488.3810P}, as well as the compact binary spin distribution and neutron star matter effects, while simultaneously inferring source classification}. \reply{In this work, rather than marginalizing over the uncertain source classification, we analyze all events with $m_2 < 3\,M_\odot$ and $m_1 > 3\,M_\odot$ as NSBHs, and illustrate the effect of different assumptions about source identities by repeating the inference with and without GW190814}.
 Since NSs are expected to follow a different spin distribution from BHs, the population-level spin distributions may provide another clue to distinguish NSs and BHs in merging binaries, in addition to masses and any tidal information~\citep{2020arXiv200101747W,2021arXiv210615745G}.
 We have also assumed that the astrophysical NS mass distribution cuts off at the maximum possible mass set by nuclear physics.
 In reality, even if there is a mass gap between NS and BH, the lower edge of the mass gap may be either above or below the non-spinning NS maximum mass $M$.
 In the future, it would be useful to incorporate external knowledge of the NS EOS, particularly to compare the inferred location of the lower mass gap edge against external $M_\mathrm{TOV}$ constraints.

 \acknowledgments We thank Phil Landry for helpful comments on the manuscript.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 M.F. is supported by NASA through NASA Hubble Fellowship grant HST-HF2-51455.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 M.F. is grateful for the hospitality of Perimeter Institute where part of this work was carried out.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.